1. IntroductionThese are the Terms and Conditions under which you

-Use of the Kids Clubs requires daily registration and entry is on a first-come-first-served basis as places are limited.
+Use of Kids Clubs requires daily registration and entry is on a first-come-first-served basis as places are limited.
+As activities and entertainment for each Kids Club is tailored to the age group, children will only be able to attend the relevant Kids Club for their age.
 Group child minding for children 3-12 years is available between 10.30pm and 1am only, for a fee.

 You are responsible to ensure you have all necessary visas, vaccinations and travel documents, including a valid passport or government issued photo identification for domestic cruises.